IITDBGroup/cs425/readme.md

 ## Third party clients

-For instance, **SQuirreL SQL** ([http://squirrel-sql.sourceforge.net/](http://squirrel-sql.sourceforge.net/)) is a popular 3rd party client that supports multiple DBMS.
+For instance, **SQuirreL SQL** ([http://squirrel-sql.sourceforge.net/](http://squirrel-sql.sourceforge.net/)) is a popular 3rd party client written in Java that supports multiple DBMS, **pgcli** ([https://www.pgcli.com/](https://www.pgcli.com/)) is an enhanced version of *psql* written in python.

 # Interactive SQL notebooks with Jupyter

 Some example notebooks are in the repository under `example-notebook`.
 The class notebooks will be stored under `classnotebook-2017-Fall`.
 Jupyter notebooks are interactive python environments that the user accesses through a web interface that allow code and documentation to be interleaved.
 Sessions can be stored as `.ipynb` files.
 You can use a docker image `iitdbgroup/sql-notebook` that we provide to run a jupyter notebook server that is available through a browser on your local machine at [http://127.0.0.1:8888/tree?](http://127.0.0.1:8888/tree?).
 Run the following command from the folder containing the notebook files (`.ipynb`) or any parent folder of this folder.
-This is assuming that your are running a postgres container named `mypostgres`.
+This will create a docker virtual network called `mynbnetwork` and create two containers - one running postgres (`notebpostgres`) and a second one running the notebook server (`mynotebook`).
+For convenience you can use the scripts `startNotebook.sh` and `stopNotebook.sh`.

 ~~~
 docker run --user root --rm --name=mynotebook -v "$(pwd)":/home/jovyan/ -p 0.0.0.0:8888:8888/tcp --link  mypostgres:postgres -d iitdbgroup/sql_notebook start-notebook.sh --NotebookApp.token=''